ACartaya96/The-AprenticeKnight/README.md

   ○	An AI State Machine that allows our player to have combatants, this is also designed for modular design to expand our project with multiple enemies and multiple                behaviors.

-    ■	Are A.I. has a complex State Machine that not only chases the player, but determines the player's angle, and distance and uses this information to choose the best attack       within its attack array to strike the player.
+    ■	Are A.I. has a complex State Machine that not only chases the player, but determines the player's angle, and distance and uses this information to choose the best attack within it's attack array to strike the player.

     ■	The Behavior System is modular so that it can be expanded on for further expansions with new behaviors.